tonybaloney/tonybaloney.github.io/blog/why-isnt-python-async-more-popular.md

 The killer use-case for async is web development.
 Coroutines lend well to out-of-process network calls, like HTTP requests and database queries.
 Why block the entire Python interpreter waiting for a SQL query to run on another server?

 Yet, among the three most popular Python web frameworks, async support is still not universal.
-FastAPI is async from the ground-up, Django has some support, but is [__"still working on async support"__](https://docs.djangoproject.com/en/5.2/topics/async/) in key areas like the ORM.
+FastAPI is async from the ground-up, Django has some support, but is [__"still working on async support"__](https://docs.djangoproject.com/en/5.2/topics/async/) in key areas like the ORM (database).
 Then Flask is and probably always will be synchronous (Quart is an async alternative with similar APIs).
 The most popular ORM for Python, SQLAlchemy, only added asyncio support in 2023 ([changelog](https://docs.sqlalchemy.org/en/20/changelog/migration_14.html#change-3414)).

 I posed the question _"Why isn't async more popular"_ to a couple of other developers to get their thoughts.